sarahnguyen7/data-512-homework_2/README.md

 For more details about the Wikimedia API used in this project, please refer to the following resources:
 - [Wikimedia REST API](https://wikimedia.org/api/rest_v1/)

+#### Liftwing ML Service API
+Wikimedia Foundation (WMF) is implementing a new Machine Learning (ML) service infrastructure that they call [LiftWing](https://wikitech.wikimedia.org/wiki/Machine_Learning/LiftWing).
+This notebook illustrates how to generate article quality estimates for article revisions using the LiftWing version of [ORES](https://www.mediawiki.org/wiki/ORES).
+The [ORES API documentation](https://ores.wikimedia.org) can be accessed from the main ORES page.
+The [ORES LiftWing documentation](https://wikitech.wikimedia.org/wiki/Machine_Learning/LiftWing/Usage).

 ## Data Files
 #### Input Files: